"This is the day the Lord has made. I will rejoice and be glad in it". Psalm 118:23-25

 I'm a member and past president of the Frederick (Maryland) Camera Clique and a member of the Delaplaine Visual Arts Education Center, the Frederick Arts Council, and the Allegany Arts Council.

 Currently, I'm serving on the Photography Committee of the Allegany Arts Council in Cumberland, MD, helping to organize the annual Allegany National Photography Competition and Exhibition each April.
-In addition, I'm helping to curate a companion exhibit of A. Aubrey Bodine’s Western Maryland images.
-The Bodine exhibit will be held at the Graphicus Atelier Gallery on Baltimore Street in Cumberland in April 2018 and now has moved to the campus of Frostburg State University, where it will run May 21-July 29 at the Stephanie Ann Roper Gallery.
+In addition, I curated a companion exhibit of A. Aubrey Bodine’s Western Maryland images.
+The initial opening of the Bodine exhibit was held at the Graphicus Atelier Gallery on Baltimore Street in Cumberland in April 2018 and now has moved to the campus of Frostburg State University, where it will run May 21-July 29 at the Stephanie Ann Roper Gallery.

 Previously, I was a member of the Latent Image Workshop, the Maryland Society of Photo Pictorialists, and the National Institutes of Health Camera Club.